 When you got married, you received a marriage book from the Office of Religious Affairs (Kantor Urusan Agama, KUA).
 This marriage book is your marriage certificate.

-Have the marriage book legalised by the Indonesian Ministry of Religious Affairs and then by the Indonesian Ministry of Justice and the Indonesian Ministry of Foreign Affairs.
+Have the marriage book legalised by the Indonesian Ministry of Religious Affairs and then get an apostille from the Indonesian Ministry of Law and Human Rights.

 You can get an official copy of a marriage certificate from the civil status records office.

 Get a declaration from the head of your community or neighbourhood (lurah, ketua rukun tetangga or ketua rukun warga) stating that you are unmarried.
 You can only do this if you are an Indonesian national.
 You must then have this declaration signed by the district head (camat).